Meet Daisy

 More about me

-I am an Associate Licensed Marriage and Family Therapist and hold a Master’s degree in Marriage and Family Therapy from Northwestern University.
-I am also certified in pre-marital counseling through Prepare-Enrich.
-My training includes systemic, relational, and trauma-informed work, and I continue to deepen my learning through ongoing supervision and professional development.
-While credentials matter, I believe it’s the quality of the therapeutic relationship that creates the conditions for meaningful change.
+I am an Associate Licensed Marriage and Family Therapist and provide virtual therapy in Chicago, Aurora, and throughout Illinois.
+I hold a Master’s degree in Marriage and Family Therapy from Northwestern University, and I am also certified in premarital counseling through Prepare-Enrich.

-Outside of therapy, I value moments that help me feel grounded and connected- time with loved ones, meaningful conversations, and activities that bring me back into my body and the present moment, such as yoga and connecting with nature.
+Outside of therapy, I value moments that help me feel grounded and connected — time with loved ones, meaningful conversations, yoga, and connecting with nature.
 These parts of my life help me stay centered and show up more fully for the people I work with.

 “My hope is that therapy can become a space where you don’t have to choose between parts of yourself—where complexity is welcomed, curiosity replaces judgment, and healing happens through connection.